gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 Writing checkpoints is done just before neighbor-searching (NS) steps, or before the last step.
-Checkpointing occurs periodically (by default, every 15 minutes), and needs two NS steps to take effect - on the first NS step, the checkpoint helper on master rank signals to all other ranks that checkpointing is about to occur.
+Checkpointing occurs periodically (by default, every 15 minutes), and needs two NS steps to take effect - on the first NS step, the checkpoint helper on the main rank signals to all other ranks that checkpointing is about to occur.
 At the next NS step, the checkpoint is written.
 On the last step, checkpointing happens immediately before the step (no signalling).
 To be able to react to last step being signalled,